 First, we would like to thank the congregation for the opportunity to attend the Synod Assembly.
 It was a great experience to witness and participate in shaping the Church as we move forward in these challenging times.
 This was the first in-person assembly since the start of the COVID pandemic and it was clear the roughly 350 attendees were very happy to be able to meet in person not only for the business at hand but also for fellowship.

 The theme this year was “Collaborate for Christ’s sake.”
 Given the divisiveness in this country, this was an appropriate and welcome focus.
-Given the decline in church membership over the past decades, it is more important than ever for us to work together within the ELCA, with other denominations, local businesses, and non-profit organizations to continue our mission in Christ.
+It is more important than ever for us to work together within the ELCA, with other denominations, local businesses, and non-profit organizations to continue our mission in Christ.

 The assembly was introduced to the council which included our fearless leader, Pastor Kyle, as Synod Secretary, recorded the official minutes.
 His fingers were flying as discussions of the memorials and resolutions were debated extensively.
 The first was resolution, 22-01 was a memorial calling for reduction of greenhouse emissions by 50% by 2030.
 Although the baseline for emissions was debated, this resolution passed and will be forwarded for consideration by the national church body.